 Misuse of the § 851 Enhancements on Controlled Substance Offenses by the United States Attorney’s Office

 According to the “Holder Memo,” Assistant United States Attorneys were urged to decline to file an information according to § 851 “unless the defendant is involved in conduct that makes the case appropriate for severe sanctions.”
 Whether a defendant was entering a plea or going to trial is not supposed to be considered by the Assistant United States Attorney, and the enhancement is not supposed to be used as a bargaining chip to induce a defendant to enter a plea.

 Unfortunately, some Assistant United States have disregarded the “Holder Memo” and are making inappropriate use of the threat of an enhancement to manipulate defendants into waiving their constitutional right to a trial.

 The Best Defense to a Federal Prosecution is a Strong Offense

 Many federal criminal defense lawyers are intimidated by the United States Attorney’s office and several federal judges.
 The lawyers with Michigan’s premier federal defense law firm, LEWIS & DICKSTEIN, P.L.L.C., have no fear when it comes to protecting their clients from over-zealous federal prosecutors or from federal judges who are seeking to impose unduly harsh prison sentences.
-When you or a loved one is facing a federal prosecution based upon a complaint or indictment, you need LEWIS & DICKSTEIN, P.L.L.C.
-Call us for a free consultation at (248) 263-6800 or complete a Request for Assistance Form and an experienced federal defense lawyer in Michigan will promptly contact you.
+When you or a loved one faces a federal prosecution based upon a complaint or indictment, you need LEWIS & DICKSTEIN, P.L.L.C.